Employing Continuous Integration inspired workflows for benchmarking of scientific software -- a use case on numerical cut cell quadrature: Introduction

 Most of the time, researchers would create such benchmark studies not for self-purpose, but because they intend to build their own work on top of the benchmarked algorithms.
 Therefore, the correctness of these algorithms is crucial.
-This demand is supported by CI, which helps to maintain the software in a working and reliable state.
-Moreover, CI-driven benchmarking significantly enhances comparison and analysis of new developments against established references.
+CI supports this demand by helping to maintain the software in a working and reliable state.
+Moreover, CI-driven benchmarking significantly enhances the comparison and analysis of new developments against established references.
 With the help of automated and continuous testing, researchers can systematically examine key properties like accuracy, robustness, runtime, and scalability, enabling comprehensive evaluations.
 By reducing overhead and ensuring consistency, it also helps to improve research software quality, particularly benefiting smaller research groups and ultimately increasing its lifespan and usability.

-Externally developed benchmarks prevent unintended biases in testing since they restrict researchers' ability to subconsciously tailor tests toward their code's strength, fostering a fairer and more objective assessment.
+Externally developed benchmarks, i.e., those not set up by the main developer of the algorithm to be tested, prevent unintended biases in testing since they restrict researchers' ability to subconsciously tailor tests toward their code's strength, fostering a fairer and more objective assessment.
 Moreover, real-world experience frequently reveals that external users, unfamiliar with implementation details, may mistakenly perceive software as non-functional, despite it working correctly.
-These scenarios highlight the importance of decoupling the code from its verification.
-This can be formulated as a key design principle: By ensuring that testing procedures are independent of the code’s development, researchers can establish impartial verification processes that better reflect real usage scenarios.
+These scenarios highlight the importance of decoupling the code development from its verification.
+This insight can be formulated as a key design principle: By ensuring that testing procedures are independent of the code’s development, researchers can establish impartial verification processes that better reflect real usage scenarios.